holycrap872/til/README.md

 A collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.
 These are things that don't really warrant a full blog post.
-These are mostly things I learn by pairing with smart people at [GrammaTech](http://grammatech.com).
+These are mostly things I learn by working with smart people at [GrammaTech](http://grammatech.com).

 ### git-svn